thennen/sputter_notify/README.md

 # sputter_notify
-Sends an SMS or an email when sputter deposition is completed Add google.dat file specifying in plain text the email address on the first line and password on second
+Sends an SMS or an email when sputter deposition is completed.

+Add google.dat file specifying in plain text the email address on the first line and password on second.